Bend, Oregon: Early history

+20th century

-Constructed in May 1901, the Pilot Butte Development Company's little plant was the first commercial sawmill in Bend.
+Constructed in May 1901, the Pilot Butte Development Company's little plant was the first commercial sawmill in Bend, also providing the town's first irrigation.
 The original location was at the rear of the Pilot Butte Inn of later years.
 Steidl and Reed also set up a small mill in Bend in 1903.
 This was on the Deschutes River just below the Pioneer Park area.
 The mill was operated by water power.

 A small community developed around the area.
-In 1904, a city was incorporated by a general vote of the community's 300 residents.
-On January 4, 1905, the city held its first official meeting as an incorporated municipality, appointing A. H. Goodwillie as the first mayor.
-The settlement was originally called "Farewell Bend", which was later shortened to "Bend" by the United States Post Office Department.
+In 1904, a city was incorporated by a general vote of the community's 300 residents; it was platted by Pilot Butte Development Company on May 28, 1904.
+On January 4, 1905, the city held its first official meeting as an incorporated municipality, appointing A. H. Goodwillie as its first mayor.

 In 1910, Mirror Pond was created by the construction of the Bend Water, Light & Power Company dam on the Deschutes River in Bend.
 The dam provided the city with its initial source of electricity.
 The dam has been owned by Pacific Power since 1926 and still produces electricity that supplies approximately 200 Bend households.
 In 1916, Deschutes County was formed from the western half of Crook County and Bend was designated as the county seat.
 In 1929, Bend amended the charter and adopted the council–manager form of government.

+The 1950 closure of Shevlin-Hixon Lumber Company (which was sold to Brooks-Scanlon), due to a lack of significant timber, caused the largest economic drop in the region since the Great Depression.
+In later decades, it experienced rapid growth as a center for both recreation and retirement.

+21st century

+On April 15, 2001, Utah based POWDR Corp. acquired Mt.
+Bachelor for ski recreation.

 On August 28, 2022, a mass shooting occurred at a Safeway grocery store in Bend.
 Two senior citizens, one of whom was an employee at the store, were killed, and two others were wounded before the gunman committed suicide.